emqx/mqtt-jmeter/README.md

-# mqtt-jmeter
+# mqtt-jmeter Overview
+MQTT JMeter Plugin extends your JMeter's capability to test against MQTT protocol, just as easy as ordinary HTTP protocal.

-MQTT JMeter Plugin, it's used for testing MQTT protocol.
-The plugin was used for EMQ's performance benchmark test, and here is [report link](https://github.com/emqtt/emq-xmeter-cn).
+It has been used to benchmark EMQ server performance, and here is the [report link](https://github.com/emqtt/emq-xmeter-cn).

-The plugin is developed and maintained by [XMeter](https://www.xmeter.net).
+This plugin is developed and maintained by [XMeter](https://www.xmeter.net).
 XMeter is a professional performance testing service provider.

 # Install instruction
 The plugin is a standard JMeter plugin.
 You can download the latest version of mqtt-jmeter from [here](https://github.com/emqtt/mqtt-jmeter/releases), and then copy the downloaded JAR files into $JMETER_HOME/lib/ext folder.
-After restart the JMeter, then you can see the 3 samplers provided by this plugin.
+After restarting the JMeter, you can see "MQTT samplers" provided by this plugin.

-We recommend to use JMeter 3.0 or above.
+To use this plugin, we recommend you to install JMeter 3.2 or above.

 ## Build from source code

 If you'd like to build binary by yourself, please clone the project and run 'mvn install'.
 Maven will download some JMeter dependency binary files, so the build elapsed time will up to your network status.

 # How to use
-The plugin includes 3 samplers:
+The plugin includes 4 samplers:

-- Connection sampler, which can be used for connection mock.
-For example, in a large scale system, there could have lots of backend connections with no data transimission except some hearbeat signal.
-The sampler can be used in this case.
+- Connect sampler: Initiate MQTT server connection on behalf of a device.
+In addition to normal connection setup, this sampler can be used to simulate massive "background" connections(no data transimission but regular hearbeat signals) to the designated MQTT server or cluster system.

-- Pub sampler, which can be used for publish message to MQTT server.
+- Pub sampler: publish various messages to the target MQTT server.

-- Sub sampler, which can be used for sub message from MQTT server.
+- Sub sampler: subscribe message(s) from target MQTT server.

+- DisConnect sampler: Reset the connection to target MQTT server.

-If MQTT JMeter plugin is installed successfully, then open JMeter and below 3 MQTT samplers can be found under 'Sampler'.
+If MQTT JMeter plugin is successfully installed, you can find these MQTT samplers under JMeter 'Sampler' context menu.

 ![mqtt_jmeter_plugin](screenshots/mqtt_jmeter_plugin.png)